skmgoldin/tcr/README.md

 ## Reparameterization Process

-1. To propose a new value for a parameter, a user calls ```proposeUpdate()``` by putting down a deposit of AdToken with the parameter and the new value they want to introduce.
-The challenge period for the reparametriztion begins, and it is either challenged or left unchallenged.
+1. To propose a new value for a parameter, a user calls ```changeParameter()``` and puts down a deposit of AdToken with the parameter and the new value they want to introduce.
+The apply stage for the reparametriztion begins, and it is either challenged or left unchallenged.

     The reparametrization is challenged:

-    1. A challenger calls ```challengeProposal()``` by putting down a deposit that matches the proposer's.
+    1. A challenger calls ```challengeParameter()``` by putting down a deposit that matches the proposer's.

     2. A vote starts (see Voter and Reward Process).